TerryV8/click-count/docs/aws.md

         }
     }
 ```
-Add those information to the Route 53 console/ registered domains.
+Add those information to the Route 53 console / Registered domains.
 Click on your domain name (eg. mydomainname.com)
 => Click on "Add or edit name servers".
 Fill the nameservers that you just generated.
 Then click update.
 Then any hosted zones will use those nameservers.
 Click on Hosted zones to check